opticdev/optic-demo/README.md

 ## Optic Demo Container

 This repository provides the tooling necessary to build a demo container for Optic using json-server as a dummy API.
-The build is handled by Hashicorp's [Packer](https://www.packer.io/) and requires Docker already set up
+The build is handled by Hashicorp's [Packer](https://www.packer.io/) and requires Docker be installed and running.

 The packer build produces a Docker image tagged `optic-demo:latest`.